geoparse/open-data-insurtech/README.md

 ## DuckDB

 This repository uses `DuckDB`, a lightweight, in-process analytical database designed for fast querying of large datasets.
 Unlike traditional database servers, `DuckDB` runs directly inside your scripts or applications and can query files such as `CSV` and `Parquet` without requiring data to be imported first.
 It is often described as “SQLite for analytics” due to its simplicity and efficiency for analytical workloads.
-We use `DuckDB` to export files to the `Parquet` format.
+We use DuckDB to process raw datasets and export them into optimised Parquet format for high-performance analytics.

 On macOS:
 ```bash